johngeorgewright/classList.js/README.md

+# classList.js

 classList.js is a cross-browser JavaScript shim that fully implements `element.classList`.
 Refer to [the MDN page on `element.classList`][1] for more information.

+# Reasons for fork

+Is to fix IE bug. https://github.com/eligrey/classList.js/compare/master...MyMedsAndMe:classList.js:master.

+But wether we use it somewhere or not is not clear.

+# Oficial readme

 This works in every browser except IE 7 or earlier.